 The current single family residence does not have any onsite parking.
-The 1020 Project is required to mitigate for five parking spaces - one "space" per unit.
+The 1020 Project is required to mitigate for four parking spaces - one "space" per unit.
 Mitigation can be 100% cash in lieu with no onsite parking spaces, or a mix of onsite and cash in lieu.
-Recognizing the importance of a percentage of onsite parking, four onsite spaces, including an ADA compliant space, are proposed in the carport accessed off the alley.
+The project is parked 50% onsite with the remaining 2 spaces via cash in lieu.